timescale/helm-charts/charts/timescaledb-classic/README.md

-# Patroni Helm Chart
+# TimescaleDB Helm Chart

-This directory contains a Kubernetes chart to deploy a five node [Patroni](https://github.com/zalando/patroni/) cluster using a [Spilo](https://github.com/zalando/spilo) and a StatefulSet.
+This directory contains a Kubernetes chart to deploy a five node [TimescaleDB](https://github.com/timescale/timescaledb/) cluster using a [Docker Image](https://github.com/timescale/timescaledb-docker-ha) and a StatefulSet.

 ## Prerequisites Details
 * Kubernetes 1.5+